letsleaveitempty/flexbuzz/README.md

 $ node.js flexbuzz.js [limit]

-where limit defines how many you want to print.
-Default is 100.
+where the optional [limit] parameter says how many numbers you want to print.
+Default is 100 for compatibility.

 Design
 ------------